-Through the years I have often told you about the Icelandic elves in my travel-blog, but our Icelandic folklore is filled with stories and encounters with the Icelandic elves and the Hidden People of Iceland
+Through the years I have often told you about the Icelandic elves in my travel-blog.
+Our Icelandic folklore is filled with stories and encounters with the Icelandic elves and the Hidden People of Iceland

 I found one such story called Prestsdóttir - the Daughter of the Minister.
-It tells you the story of the revenge of the elves!
-Woe to those who don't respect the elves.
+It tells you the story of the revenge of the Icelandic elves in South Iceland.

 Top photo: Prestbakkakirkja church in the wintertime